 Conclusion

 If you’re just getting into the sport of fishing, we hope this simple guide will help you navigate the seemingly confusing world of fishing reel sizes and other gear and equipment.
-Once you have a firm understanding of the type of fish you plan to catch and where you’ll be fishing, you can usually experiment with a few different sizes until you find the one you prefer.
+Once you understand the type of fish you plan to catch and where you’ll be fishing, you can usually experiment with a few different sizes until you find the one you prefer.

-You can also expect to pay a much higher rate for high-performance spinning reels that are made by the most popular brands.
-However, if you’re just starting out, you shouldn’t feel overly pressured to purchase an expensive reel just yet.
-It’s better to start out with something more affordable until you get your bearings and know what you want in your next spinning reel.
+You can also expect to pay a much higher rate for high-performance spinning reels that the most popular brands make.
+However, if you’re starting, you shouldn’t feel overly pressured to purchase an expensive reel.
+It’s better to start with something more affordable until you get your bearings and know what you want in your next spinning reel.

-There are also different rules of thumb regarding sizes for different types of reels, such as conventional reels or baitcasting reels.
+Different rules of thumb also exist regarding sizes for different reels, such as conventional or baitcasting reels.